Dexter Pond

 This is a site for launching hand-carried boats such as canoes or kayaks.

-Dexter Pond is a small, 3 acre pond that is stocked with trout in the early spring.
+Dexter Pond is a small, 3-acre pond.
 The shoreline is marshy and wooded.
 The park at the south end of the pond provides access to the shoreline and there is a small area there were it would be reasonable to launch a canoe or kayak.
-You could paddle from one end of the pond to the other in five minutes so for most people the major attraction of this pond is probably the fishing, but it is a pretty little pond in its own right.
+You could paddle from one end of the pond to the other in five minutes so the paddling potential is rather limited, but it is a pretty little pond in its own right.

 This site provides access to the following water bodies in the Pawtuxet River watershed: Dexter Pond.